Flying With Makeup

 - Special note about fragrances and hairspray: aerosols and flammable liquids generally are not allowed.
 However, TSA states they are OK in the limited amount of personal care items.
 This means only less than 3.4 ounces and what will fit in your plastic bag for liquids.
 To be safe, pack non-aerosol hairspray samples and only very small fragrance samples.

 - Solids are OK: This includes pressed powders.
 I have always considered balms and lipsticks to be solids and never had a problem carrying them on.
 To be safe, I tend to stick a plastic bag in my purse so I can put them in it if a question arises.
+But I have never in many years of traveling and flying wiht makeup had a question about them happen.

 - Remove the plastic bag of liquids from your carryon and send it through the scanner in a bin.
 Pressed powder items and other solids can stay in your bag.

 - Pack powder makeup when possible.
 Consider bringing a good powder foundation instead of liquid.
 For example, I love my MAKE UP FOR EVER Duo Mat Powder Foundation.
-I also like Sephora Matifying Compact Foundation.
+I also like Sephora Matifying Compact Foundation

 - Bring sample sizes of liquid items.
 A regular mascara is going to be under 3.4 ounces, but why take up a ton of space, especially when all you get is a one quart bag?
 Try packing a sample sized mascara and lip gloss.
 I love getting sample kits from Sephora Favorties for things like this.
 Samples are also great for you skin care needs!
-In particular, check out this sampler, which contains a variety of makeup items: Sephora Favorites Best of Basics Makeup Starter Deluxe Sampler ($107 Value) Best of Basics Makeup Starter Deluxe Sampler.

 - Pack an eye shadow palette.
 Individual pots of shadow take up more space.
 Pick a palette with multiple shades that you like and everything will be more compact.
 Even for solids, sample sizes or multi-function palettes save space and are easier to pack.
 I like Tarte and the Urban Decay Basics palettes.
+I also love traveling with my Tarte Rainforest After Dark Palette, but it is limited edition and getting hard to find.

 - Pack light.
 This isn’t the time to bring your entire lipstick collection!
 (This coming from the person who puts 6 lipsticks in her purse plus a few balms).